A comprehensive guide to brand strategy

 Brand Your Business Slow and Mindfully

-I’m not advocating moving your business at a glacial pace — just at a more thoughtful and reasonable speed.
-Commit now to trading in vanity metrics and get rich quick schemes in the short-term in order to build a brand that you and your consumers or clients will fall in love with over the long-term.
+We’re not advocating moving your business at a glacial pace — just at a more thoughtful and reasonable speed.
+Commit now to trading in vanity metrics and get rich quick schemes in the short-term in order to build a brand that you and your consumers and clients will fall in love with over the long-term.

 Instead of random tactics and transactions, understand the value of creating a solid brand strategy and enjoy the process of creating and crafting vs. just fixating on end goals.
 Isn’t this why you decided to start your own business in the first place?